vs666/sMALL/README.md

 We can use Burrow_Wheeler_Transformation to optimise the code and make the maximum use of RLE modification before Huffman encoding.
 The corresponding implementation and updated version will be uploaded soon.

+In the mean time, Burrow Wheeler Transform code is added for understanding purpose.

 ## 3. Arithmetic Compression for text files